WaterMeloDev/website/README.md

 ## How to Get Involved

-Whether you want to join as an Athlete, Coach or Volunteer, please follow the link: https://specialolympicsminnesota.org/get-involved/
+To get involved as an Athlete, Coach or Volunteer

+https://specialolympicsminnesota.org/get-involved/

 ## Donate and Support